amenzhinsky/iothub/README.md

 Azure IoT Hub SDK for Golang, provides both device-to-cloud ([`iotdevice`](iotdevice)) and cloud-to-device ([`iotservice`](iotservice)) packages for end-to-end communication.

-This project is in active development state and if you decided to use it anyway, please vendor the source code.
 API is subject to change until `v1.0.0`.
+Bumping minor version indicates breaking changes.

-Only **MQTT** is available for device-to-cloud communication at the moment.
+See [TODO](#todo) section to see what's missing in the library.

 ## Examples